Alvida: Part 2

 Hadi holds himself responsible for Uroosa's death as he was the one operating on her.
 Fareesa is given the job of looking after the baby.
 Meanwhile, Haya gets friendly with Rameez and the two start hanging out together.
 When Fareesa realizes how rich Hadi is she tries to woo him and ditches her boyfriend Saim.
 She talks to Haya and tells her never to come back while Haya is also unaware of Uroosa's death.
 Meanwhile, Fareesa is living in Hadi's house and creates misunderstandings within the family.
 She tells Hadi that his mom wants them married and she tells Hadi's mom that Hadi is interested in her.
 Hadi's mom forces Hadi to marry Fareesa against his will.
 Meanwhile, Haya returns on their wedding day as she has found about Uroosa's death from her friend Kaukab who meets her to apologize and tells her that her husband, Faiz (Danish Nawaz) died.
 She is stunned to see Hadi married to Fareesa.
-Fareesa is really happy as she has finally got the life she dreamed for.
+Fareesa is really happy as she has finally got the life she dreamed of.
 She wants to get rid of Haya as she believes that Hadi will fall in love with Haya.
 Haya agrees to leave.
 Haya goes to live with her father.
 When Fareesa finds out that Haya and Hadi spent a night together talking and having fun, she blames Hadi for deceiving her.
 Hadi in a fit of rage slaps Fareesa.
-Haya is really depressed as Fareesa came to her house and said that she will never let Haya steal her husband.
+Haya is really depressed as Fareesa comes to her house and says that she will never let Haya steal her husband.
 When Hadi finds out about Haya's friendship with Rameez, he is jealous and tells her to never talk to Rameez again.
 Haya and Rameez become good friends and Rameez even proposes to Haya.
 Haya accepts the proposal.
 On the other hand, Hadi is getting jealous of Rameez.
 Saim who was rejected by Fareesa has come back from America.
 Now he has a job in America and is quite rich.
 He and Fareesa accidentally meet in the mall and their friendship rekindles.

 Rameez goes to Haya's house to talk about his and Haya's marriage.
-Haya's father and Haya's Taya (Hadi's father) asks him various questions and at last he decides that Rameez is the man for Haya.
+Haya's father and Haya's Taya (Hadi's father) asks him various questions and at last they decide that Rameez is the man for Haya.
 Hadi constantly tries to persuade Haya not to marry Rameez, as he thinks Rameez is not the perfect man for her.
 She refuses.
 Rameez's and Haya's marriage preparations begin.